Faculty for the Master’s Program in Economic Law

 https://carinejallamion.wordpress.com/

-Julien Roque is a senior lecturer at Paul Valéry University.
-He wrote a thesis on the obligations of principals and teaches international trade law.
-Mr. Julien Roque is Director of the Montpellier Legal Clinic.
+Julien Roque is an associate professor at Paul Valéry University.
+He wrote his dissertation on the obligations of the principal and teaches international trade law.
+Mr. Julien Roque is the Director of the Montpellier Legal Clinic.

 Email: julien_roque@hotmail.com

-Marie Pierre Dumont Lefrand is an associate professor at the Montpellier Law School.
-She heads the DJCE (Diploma in Corporate Law) program and is a recognized specialist in business law, particularly security law and commercial lease law.
+Marie Pierre Dumont Lefrand is an Associate Professor at the Montpellier Law School.
+She directs the DJCE program there and is a recognized expert in business law, particularly in security interests and commercial lease law.

 Email: marie-pierre.lefrand@umontpellier.fr

-Guillaume Zambrano is a senior lecturer at the University of Nîmes.
-He defended a thesis on "The ineffectiveness of civil actions for compensation for breaches of competition law" (2012, University of Montpellier, supervised by Prof. D. Mainguy.
+Guillaume Zambrano is an Associate Professor at the University of Nîmes.
+He completed his dissertation on “The Ineffectiveness of Civil Actions for Damages for Violations of Competition Law” (2012, University of Montpellier, supervised by Prof. D. Mainguy).
 Download:THESIS).
-His main areas of research focus on predictive statistical analysis of case law, the epistemology of law, and collective action in civil law.
+His main areas of research focus on predictive statistical analysis of case law, the epistemology of law, and class actions in civil law.
 He teaches competition law.

 Email: guillaume.zambrano@unimes.fr

-Alice Turinetti holds a PhD in private law and is a postdoctoral researcher at UMR 5815 Dynamiques du Droit.
-She is currently working on drone and machine law as part of a research contract funded by the Fond Unique Interministériel (FUI 17).
-She defended her thesis, entitled "Standardization.
-A study in economic law" on December 17, 2014, under the supervision of Mr. Jean-Louis RESPAUD.
+Alice Turinetti holds a Ph.D. in private law and is a postdoctoral researcher at UMR 5815 Dynamiques du Droit.
+She is currently working on the law governing drones and machines as part of a research contract funded by the Interministerial Single Fund (FUI 17).
+She defended her dissertation, titled “Standardization.
+A Study in Economic Law,” on December 17, 2014, under the supervision of Professor Jean-Louis RESPAUD.

-Cathie-Sophie Pinat is a Senior Lecturer in Private Law at Lumière Lyon II University.
-Her thesis focuses on "the lawyer's speech before the Court of Cassation" and was supervised by Professors Daniel Mainguy and Alexandre Vialla.
+Cathie-Sophie Pinat is an Associate Professor of Private Law at Lumière Lyon II University.
+Her dissertation, titled “The Lawyer’s Argument Before the Court of Cassation,” was supervised by Professors Daniel Mainguy and Alexandre Vialla.

-Mathilde Cayot isa senior lecturer at Paul-Valéry University – Montpellier III.
-She defended her thesis, entitled "Pure economic loss," on November 24, 2016, under the supervision of Professor Daniel Mainguy.
+Mathilde Cayot isan associate professor at Paul-Valéry University – Montpellier III.
+She defended her dissertation, titled “Pure Economic Harm,” on November 24, 2016, under the supervision of Professor Daniel Mainguy.

-Edmond Baranes is Professor of Economics at the University of Montpellier and co-head of the "Competition and Regulation" division of the LAMETA joint research unit.
-He is Director of the Master's program in Industrial Economics and Networks at the Faculty of Economics.
-Specializing in competition policy and sectoral regulation (digital, energy, transport, health), he teaches numerous courses in competition economics, pricing strategies, and investment decisions.
+Edmond Baranes is a professor of economics at the University of Montpellier and co-director of the “Competition and Regulation” research area at the LAMETA Joint Research Unit.
+He is Director of the Master’s program in Industrial and Network Economics at the Faculty of Economics.
+Specializing in competition policy and sector-specific regulation (digital, energy, transportation, healthcare), he teaches numerous courses on competition economics, pricing strategies, and investment decisions.
 He regularly publishes articles in journals and contributes to expert reports.
-As part of the CDCM's training programs, he teaches economic analysis of competition law.
+Within the CDCM’s programs, he teaches the economic analysis of competition law.
 Email: edmond.baranes@umontpellier.fr

 http://www.montpellier-management-university.fr/